Frequently Asked Questions

 Do you only treat women?

 As an inclusive practice, I work with all genders.
 I also welcome all nationalities, races, ethnicities, abilities, sexual orientations, and other identities.
-However, I only treat those over 18 years of age.
+However, I only treat those 18 years of age and older.

 How many consultations will I need?

-For example, someone who is family planning will likely see me for a few months prior to conceiving, throughout the pregnancy and then postpartum for further monitoring.
+However, there are some specific scenarios that may require more consultations.
+For example, someone who is family planning will likely see our perinatal specialist for a few months prior to conceiving, throughout the pregnancy and then postpartum for further monitoring.
 The total time is about one year of treatment and the number of visits is likely about monthly unless symptoms are becoming problematic, then frequency will increase.
-They can return to their previous prescriber after postpartum or they may continue treatment with me.
+You can return to their previous prescriber after postpartum or you may continue treatment with your Freedom Psychiatry psychiatrist.

-Where are you located?
+Where is Freedom Psychiatry located?
 I am looking for a psychiatrist near me.

 The great news about telepsychiatry (appointments over HIPAA-compliant Zoom) is that I am always near you!
 As long as you are physically located in California, I am licensed to be your psychiatrist.
 No more traffic or parking worries!